Francesco Zugno: Life

 Few details about his life are known.
 He trained at the Academy of Painting and Sculpture of Venice.
 When he entered, on the advice of his father Zugno Faustin, in the workshop of Giambattista Tiepolo around 1730, Francesco already had a solid training as a painter.
 As a disciple and collaborator of Tiepolo, he realized between 1730 and 1737 several paintings.
 Amongst others, he collaborated with Tiepolo on the frescoes for the Palazzo Labia.
 He received his first commission for paintings for the convent church of San Lazzaro degli Armeni in Venice.

 Among his masterworks is a series of wall frescoes of figures in quadratura balconies, works that were part genre, part courtly conceit.
 He later completed a fresco cycle for the Villa Soderini-Berti, in Nervesa near Treviso.
-He was strongly influenced by Giovanni Battista Tiepolo and his works.
 He was a founding academic of the Accademia of Venice.

 He was married in 1742.
 The Venetian painter Alessandro Longhi, who knew him well, said Zugno was inclined to melancholy and loneliness.